 - The venue will have available seating.

-- There is nearby parking to all venues.
+- There will be nearby parking to all venues.

-- We will permit written, rather than spoken, questions during discussion.
+- We will be able to permit written, rather than spoken, questions during discussion.

 Accessibility information about the building (Building 65) can be found here: https://www.accessable.co.uk/venues/building-65-parkes